The basics of good business letter writing

 Dear Frank: (use if the person is a close business contact or friend)

-Note: If you are unsure how formal you should be, always choose a more formal form.
-Writing to a specific person is always preferred if at all possible.
+choose a more formal form.
+Writing to a specific person is always

 The Reference

-Begin by referencing a specific conversation or other contact means.
-If this is the first letter in a conversation, you can also provide the reason for writing.
+this is the first letter in a conversation, you can also provide the

 With reference to your advertisement in the Times, your letter of 23 rd March,